Usability of Medical Devices according to IEC 62366-1

 Frequently asked questions about the development of Medical Devices in terms of Usability - Sound familiar?

-The product is completely developed and "all of a sudden" the Usability file has to be created?
+The Medical Device is completely developed and "all of a sudden" the Usability File has to be created?

 - But how should we do this?
 Using which templates?